What is the Pagan Grimoire?

-Well, it’s an online encyclopedia and exploration of all things pagan.
+It’s an online encyclopedia and exploration of pagan and witchy things.

 Ever since I can remember, I’ve loved the forest.
 Something about being in the woods and amongst the trees makes me feel at home.
 I’m sure you’ve felt this way too, being out and about in nature, far from the buzz of the city.